isakro/shoredate/paper/paper.md

 more variable distances from the shoreline after c.
 2500 BCE.
 This therefore marks the upper temporal limit of the package.

 ![The spatial and temporal coverage of the package.
-The first figure displays the location of the spatial extent in south-eastern Norway.
-The second figure displays the location of the isobases, representing contours along which the shoreline displacement has followed the same trajectory.
-The isobases correspond to the displacement curves in the third figure, where the temporal limits are marked with dashed lines.\label{fig:coverage}](../man/figures/coverage.png)
+A) The location of the spatial coverage in south-eastern Norway.
+B) The location of the isobases that represent contours along which the shoreline displacement has followed the same trajectory.
+B) The displacement curves corresponding to the isobases, where the temporal limits are marked with dashed lines.
+\label{fig:coverage}](../man/figures/coverage_annotated.png)

 # Example of base functionality